Police: Man assaults officers responding to robbery in Newport News

 When they got to the scene, officers found the victim who told them that the alleged suspect, later identified as 28-year-old Hampton resident Keon Maynard, attempted to rob him of his belongings.

-Officers say they were able to talk to Maynard, however, he was yelling and told officers he had a knife.
+Officers located Maynard and tried to talk to him, however, he was yelling and told officers he had a knife.

 According to police, Maynard placed a brown bag that contained the knife on the ground and continued to yell and move around officers.

-As the officers attempted to detain the suspect, police say he punched one of the officers in the face and attempted to elbow another.
-It resulted in the officers tasing Maynard and placing him into custody.
+As the officers attempted to detain Maynard, police say he punched one of the officers in the face and attempted to elbow another.
+It resulted in the officers using a taser on Maynard, after which they placed him into custody.